n-yoshikawa/position-base-fluid/README.md

 ```
 python3 marching_cubes.py
 ```
-By default, it will take in a NumPy array called `positions.npy` and divide the cube into a 30x30x30 grid, but you can change this using the following command-line arguments: \
+By default, it will take in a NumPy array called `positions.npy` and divide the cube into a 30x30x30 grid, but you can change this using the following command-line arguments:

 `--bins` : number of bins in each dimension (default is 30)\
 `--path` : path to NumPy array \

+This will save `.obj` files in a folder called `marching_cubes_bin{binDim}_{num_particles}p_padded` in the current working directory.

 ```
 # Video